lake-wg/authz/draft-ietf-lake-authz.md

 --- abstract

+Ephemeral Diffie-Hellman Over COSE (EDHOC) is a lightweight authenticated key exchange protocol intended for use in constrained scenarios.
+This document specifies Lightweight Authorization using EDHOC (ELA).
-This document describes a procedure for authorizing enrollment of new devices using the lightweight authenticated key exchange protocol Ephemeral Diffie-Hellman Over COSE (EDHOC).
-The procedure is applicable to zero-touch onboarding of new devices to a constrained network leveraging trust anchors installed at manufacture time.
+The procedure allows authorizing enrollment of new devices using the extension point defined in EDHOC.
+ELA is applicable to zero-touch onboarding of new devices to a constrained network leveraging trust anchors installed at manufacture time.

 --- middle